 There are a few main choices for rug hooking and punch needle fabrics.
 For large needles that take yarn the options include Primary Rug Backing, Monks Cloth, and Primitive Linen.
 Let’s explore some of the differences of primary rug backing and monks cloth as both fabrics are available in the shop.

-Shown above is Primary Rug Backing.
+Shown below is Primary Rug Backing.
 This fabric is 100% polyester.
 It features an even warp and weft.
 This fabric is made for professional rug making with tufting guns.
 Polyester makes it strong to hold up to the force and power of the tufting guns.
 Primary rug backing is amazingly smooth for punching by hand.
 It stretches nicely in hoops, snaps frames, and on carpet tack frames.
 Sold in square yard increments.

 Please feel free to contact us for larger cuts of Primary Rug Backing for your larger tufting frames.
 Orders over 4 sq yards are given a discount.
 Colors available are white, gray, and black.